LibrariesHacked/librarieshacked.github.io/_posts/2019-08-01-national-library-data.md

 ## Automate it

-Noone likes doing the same thing with data all the time.
+No-one likes doing the same thing with data all the time.
 Extracting and publishing datasets should be as automated as possible.

 We don't have that many library systems in public libraries.
-5 or so?
-Capita, Civica, Axiell, SirsiDynix, Infor.
+6 or so?
+Capita, Civica, Axiell, SirsiDynix, Infor, Koha.
 Probably something else as well, and Durham seem to have their own.
-But that's around 5 pieces of work to automate those datasets, not 200.
+But that should be 6 pieces of work to automate those datasets, not 200.

 > Task 7: Pay a reasonable fee to library suppliers, or individuals experienced with each system, to extract the data on an automated basis.
 Document it and ensure it's made available to every library service

 ## Provide training

 Most essentially, library staff need the skills to do data work themselves.
-To dictate what they want to find out about their library, and to get away from boring data reporting that doesn't serve their needs.
+To choose what they want to find out about their library, and to get away from boring data reporting that doesn't serve their needs.

 There are some excellent resources for data training.
 Artefacto publish listings of [Free resources to help library staff level up and learn new skills](https://libraryskills.io/), and [library carpentry lessons and workshops](https://librarycarpentry.org/lessons/) are freely available for anyone to use.